skip to main content

 We are not a capital-intensive business but depend upon the skills, capabilities and flexibility of our employees, and our business model depends upon us being agile and responsive.

-The ability for the Group to continue to deliver the high-quality goods and services to its customer base is heavily reliant on the staff we employ.
+The ability for the Group to continue to deliver the high-quality goods and services to its customer base is heavily reliant on our team.
 To this end, the Group understands the importance of hiring and retaining a highly skilled workforce and keeping employee satisfaction high through several initiatives.
-A few examples of these initiatives are:

 The Company has a Public Interest Disclosure Policy in place to facilitate “whistle-blowing” by employees which protects employees who report wrongdoing within the workplace.
 This includes the disclosure of information that relates to danger, fraud or other unethical conduct in the workplace.
 The aim of this Policy is to ensure that as far as possible our employees can communicate wrongdoing at work which they believe has occurred or is likely to occur.